wp-plugins/facebook-send-button/readme.txt

 = Through WordPress =

-1. Go to “Plugins” in your WordPress admin backend.
+1. Go to "Plugins" in your WordPress admin backend.
-1. Click “Add new”.
+1. Click "Add new".
-1. Search for “Facebook Send Button”.
+1. Search for "Facebook Send Button".
-1. Klick on “Install Now” on the first entry.
+1. Klick on "Install Now" on the first entry.

 = Manual =